-The solution lies in creating teaching resources of the highest quality, not the lowest, using methods optimized for developing the student’s skills rapidly and with fidelity to best programming practices.
+The solution lies in creating teaching resources of the highest quality, not the lowest, using methods optimized for developing the student’s skills rapidly and with fidelity to best programming practices, including (especially) intensive testing and thorough documenting.
 The solution lies in covering everything needed by the nascent programmer, eliminating the endless search for answers to questions that the amateur YouTube video presenter never thinks to address.
 The solution lies in leaving theory and arcane detail to the university-level courses and concentrating on pure “how-to” instruction, using very real-world application examples.

 We know that this works.
 We have done it on our own.
 What we did ourselves, everyone else can, as well.